HaKePlan/bfh-wdda/README.md

 $ touch project_data.sqlite
 ```

+Create all tables with executing all sql commands from `erd-ddl.sql`

 Import the `sampledata_clean.csv` in your database as the table `import_data` (use something like a db browser or tool)

 Change to the script directory and make `import_data.py` executable and run it